ex0dus-0x/pwdcheck/README.md

 incorporating KDF schemes as part of the credential reuse campaign to derive potential permutations of passwords for different services.

+### 2. What should I do if `pwdcheck` judges my password poorly?

+You should consider the deterministic password manager in order to generate unique and more cryptographically secure passwords and keys for use instead of what you have, especially if you are a big password re-user.

 ## License

 [MIT License](https://codemuch.tech/license.txt)